HectorRicardo/simple-music-app/README.md

       platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in.
 We just care that the player's API is platform-independent.
-  - The **Android-level** abstraction: This is the abstraction that we're interested in this section.
-We need to "wrap" our player in an Android-specific media-player-module so it's callable from the Android media controllers.
+  - The **Android-level abstraction**: This is the abstraction that we're interested in this section.
+We need to separate the audio player from the rest of the app and "wrap" it in a Android-specific standalone media-player-module so that it's callable from the Android media controllers.
 Since the media controllers can live in different apps/processes than the player, the controller-player communication might need to be handled by the OS, rather than by your app.
-Thus, the OS has to identify the player as an Android-specific media-player-module so it can allow the media controllers to communicate with the player.
-Android OS expects media-player-modules to conform to a certain API, and this API is definitely different from the API we talked about in the previous bullet (since this API is for Android-specific purposes).
+Thus, the OS needs to be able to identify your player as an Android-specific standalone media-player-module.
+And the way your player becomes identifiable to the OS be identifiable by the OS, a media-player-module must conform to a certain API.
+    This API is definitely
+    different from the API we talked about in the previous bullet (since this API is for Android-specific purposes).

 A decent music app is separated into two components: the **audio player** (which we already explained in the introduction) and the **UI**.